Leonard Fournette Player Prop Bets for NFL Week 10 | Tampa Bay vs. Washington 11/14/2021

 Season Stats

-- The Buccaneers have run 66.2% passing plays and 33.8% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Buccaneers have thrown the ball in 66.2% of their plays from scrimmage this year while running the ball 33.8% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with Washington.